SainsburyWellcomeCentre/masiv/README.md

 ### What does goggleViewer do? ###

-goggleViewer is an experimental image viewer, designed for large (>100GB) 3D image datasets.
+*goggleViewer is an experimental image viewer, designed for large (>100GB) 3D image datasets.
-It works by creating a downsampled stack, which is then navigated as you would a regular 3D image stack.
-However, the program pulls data from the hard disk to a cache when zoomed in, allowing all the original detail to be viewed
+*It works by creating a downsampled stack, which is then navigated as you would a regular 3D image stack.
+*However, the program pulls data from the hard disk to a cache when zoomed in, allowing all the original detail to be viewed *A plugin class can be easily subclassed to create user-defined plugins.
+For example, a cell counter plugin is included.

 ### How do I get set up? ###

-* Summary of set up

-* Configuration
+* Clone the repo and add to the MATLAB path
-* Dependencies
+* Dependencies:
- MATLAB
-* Database configuration
+* * MATLAB
-* How to run tests
+* * Image Processing Toolbox
-* Deployment instructions
+* Run 'goggleViewer'

 ### Contribution guidelines ###